fallen-icarus/cardano-swaps/README.md

 the beacon tokens.
 They can also add their own user friendly way to create and use swaps.
 The only requirement is that all frontends/users agree to use the same beacon token standard.
 There is no need for risky extensions or dedicated frontends.

-## Benchmarks and Fee Estimations (YMMV)

-The protocol is capable of handling up to 15 swaps in a single transaction, regardless of the composition of one-way and two-way swaps in the transaction.

-**No CIPs or hard-forks are needed.
-This protocol works on the Cardano blockchain, as is.**

-Full benchmarking details can be found in the [Benchmarks](./Benchmarks/) folder.

 ## FAQ